ELVAN13091999/my-first-binder/README.md

 # my-first-binder
 Using JupyterLab-Browser and https://colab.research.google.com/ in python programming language

-to classify region
-to do data analytics
-to make discord-bot
+to classify region, to do data analytics, and to make discord-bot